mharen/mharen.github.io/_posts/2012/2012-11-16-how-to-convert-battery-powered-led.md

 ![2012-11-17 11.42.26.jpg](/assets/2012/2012-11-17 11.42.26.jpg)

 That’s just a bunch of Duplo blocks with the lights wound around their nubs.
 I dabbed a little super glue on the end wraps to help hold the wires on.
 The entire block is held on with that blue sticky tack mounting putty.
-Time will tell if it will stay in place…
+Time will tell if it will stay in place...

 Merry Christmas :)